Can you get calcium naturally from foods?

 - Side effects.
 At normal doses, calcium supplements may cause bloating, gas, and constipation.
 Very high doses of calcium can cause kidney stones.
-Research in 2010 found an increased risk of heart attacks and strokes in some people taking calcium supplements in addition to a diet high in calcium, though the true accuracy of these findings is being actively debated by experts.
+Research has found an increased risk of heart attacks and strokes in some people taking calcium supplements in addition to a diet high in calcium, though the true accuracy of these findings is being actively debated by experts.

 - Interactions.
 If you take any prescription or over-the-counter medicines regularly, ask your doctor if it's safe to use calcium supplements.
 Calcium can interact with drugs for heart disease, diabetes, epilepsy, and other conditions.
 Excessive doses of vitamin D can result in dangerously high levels of calcium.
 High doses of calcium can also interfere with the absorption of other minerals, like iron and zinc.
 In general, take calcium one to two hours apart from other supplements or medications.
 When taken at the same time, calcium can bind those products and pass them unabsorbed from the body.